JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 For languages that don't have a powerful type checker, these kinds of problems can lead to runtime errors and tracking down the bugs become difficult.

-For Halogen, a `slot` type solves each of the above problems, and the compiler guarantees these problems do not arise or fails with a compiler error.
+For Halogen, a `slot` type solves each of the above problems, and the compiler guarantees that no such problem exists or it fails with a compiler error.

 A `slot` consists of three things:
 - the "query" type that that child type uses